Lorenagubaira/network-troubleshooting/README.md

 [![build by developers](https://img.shields.io/twitter/follow/4geeksacademy?style=social&logo=twitter)](https://twitter.com/4geeksacademy)

 *Estas instrucciones [están disponibles en 🇪🇸 español](https://github.com/4GeeksAcademy/installing-windows-on-virtual-machine/blob/main/README.es.md) :es:*

+## Before you begin... something related with these tutorials:

+> We need you!
+These exercises are built and maintained by contributions from people like you.
+If you find any bugs or spelling errors, please report them.
 <!-- endhide -->

 In this scenario you'll act as the person in charge of the network in a 4Geeks Academy campus.
 You must complete the configurations needed in order to get the network up and running, and also implement security policies to guarantee the correct use of the internal services in the network.